Minnesota State University, Mankato: Facility renovations and upgrades

-The Taylor Center opened in the fall of 2000, and was made possible by the donations of alumnus Glen Taylor.
+The Taylor Center opened in 2000, and was made possible by the donations of alumnus Glen Taylor.
 The 4,800-seat facility houses Maverick basketball, volleyball and wrestling teams.
-The MNSU Admissions office is also located here, and the 5,000 square-foot Hall of Champions showcases the university's history.
-In addition to Minnesota State Mavericks events, Taylor Center hosts commencement ceremonies, concerts and lectures.
+The MNSU Admissions office is also there, and the 5,000 square-foot Hall of Champions showcases the university's history.
+In addition to Minnesota State Mavericks events, the Taylor Center hosts commencement ceremonies, concerts and lectures.

-In 2008, expanded outdoor athletic facilities were constructed in the southern portion of the campus.
-These additions included over 20 acres of baseball fields, a soccer field, a jogging track, walking trail, and experimental wind power facilities.